What is outside our Known UNIVERSE?

 However, balloons, when blown up, are expanding into a three dimensional space.
 The problem is that this doesn't apply to the universe.
 By definition, the universe contains everything, so there is no "outside."
 Physicist Stephen Hawking has often said that the whole question makes no sense, because if the universe came from nothing and brought everything into existence, then asking what lies beyond the universe is like asking what is north of the North Pole.

-The answer to this question isn't an easy one to describe, firstly we begin with a quisicrystal layer that scientists have been researching, they believe they exist outside the boundaries of our universe from an 8 dimensional geometrical quasiperiodic crystal, or quasicrystal, this is a structure that is ordered but not periodic.
+The answer to this question isn't an easy one to describe, firstly we begin with a quisicrystal layer that scientists have been researching, they believe they exist outside the boundaries of our known universe from an 8 dimensional geometrical quasiperiodic crystal, or quasicrystal, this is a structure that is ordered but not periodic.
 A quasicrystalline pattern can continuously fill all available space, but it lacks translation symmetry, through this it projects what we call reality.
-This is the outer shell or lens that is connected to our universe.
-The real reality is information outside these boundaries, the information is created by a processing system of data, according to these instructions given to it by a variable set of distinct pieces of information, this makes up our 3D ‘reality’ (plus time and motion) is contained in a 2D surface beyond our known universe within an 8 dimensional boundary.
-Although this is technically outside our universe it's still connected albeit through a higher dimensional pathway.
+Hypothetically this is only the outer shell or lens that is connected to our universe.
+The real reality comes from information outside these boundaries, information created by a processing system of data, according to these instructions given to it by a variable set of distinct pieces of information, this makes up our 3D ‘reality’ (plus time and motion) it's contained on a 2D surface beyond our known universe within an 8 dimensional boundary, and beyond this is a dimension impossible to reach.

 This is where you'll find the information for everything we see, feel, hear and experience.
-Within this is a unique intelligence that contains everything, every dimension, every experience within what seems to us as boundless space and time is in fact a higher dimension leading to the one we are currently in.
-If you go beyond this, you step outside the space/time reality into yet another dimension which is set to different laws and physics, far beyond our comprehension, this stretches into infinitely and what seems to be the abyss, a seamless coat of immeasurable elements of something more complex and indescribable.
+Within this boundary is a unique intelligence that contains everything, every dimension, every experience, what seems to us as boundless space and time is in fact a higher dimension leading to the one we are currently in.
+If you go beyond this, you step inside a space/time reality into a dimension set to different laws and physics, far beyond our comprehension, this stretches into infinitely and what seems to be the abyss, a seamless coat of immeasurable elements of something more complex and indescribable.
 And yet even this has an edge leading into a mirror dimension of us.
 We created ourselves and we'll create ourselves again and again, a hall of mirrors stretching into eternity, an endless recording being played over and over.